librick/blog/content/posts/dnssec/index.md

 b64ToHex(zsk) // '4868e18e47cf51d925fa53085528749bf54150bbfc77369c1232e2f05f729280930f11583cc410a58bfe98e3e410c75b16ea12d75b999fb8228c8e1dfc130c8f'
 b64ToHex(ksk) // '4f8dbc3d5bc1daea8983535a51712887ef65b758dbc31d43aaabb585a779729ed1e3c34488671366583cfb07730ed9d0ac9a2c33ed86f1f0abc67289c58349a1'
 ```
-Each of the resulting hex strings are 128 chars (64 bytes) long and do not contain a 0x04 prefix byte, consistent with the format of uncompressed ECDSA P-256 public keys.
+Each of the resulting hex strings is 128 chars (64 bytes) long and does not contain a 0x04 prefix byte, consistent with the format of uncompressed ECDSA P-256 public keys.

 ## DNSSEC and Namecheap
 At the time of writing, the juniperspring.xyz domain is provided by Namecheap.
 The Namecheap web interface provides a toggle for enabling DNSSEC for the domain (DNSSEC is disabled by default).
 ![DNSSEC in the Namecheap management interface](namecheap-dnssec.png)
-Apparently, Namecheap uses `ECDSAP256SHA256` as the signature algorithm by default, generates the requisite key pairs, and (I assume) stores the private keys on Namecheap's servers.
+Empirically, Namecheap uses `ECDSAP256SHA256` as the signature algorithm by default, generates the requisite key pairs, and (I assume) stores the private keys on Namecheap's servers.
 You can check the resulting DNSSEC records with an online tool provided by Verisign Labs[^6].

 ## On the Ethereum DNSSEC Oracle
 Having a working knowledge of DNS and DNSSEC enables a better understanding of the Ethereum Name Service (ENS)[^7] and the Ethereum DNS Oracle[^8].
 Submitting a proof to the DNSSEC oracle is significantly more expensive (multiple times the cost of purchasing juniperspring.eth for four years) than purchasing a `.eth` domain.